Explore layer attributes

 Aliases are a useful way to provide users with descriptive field names without compromising database field name rules that restrict the length and the use of spaces and special characters.

-The Fields view opens.
-It displays a layer's attribute fields and properties.
-In this view, you can create fields, delete fields, and modify existing fields.
+The Fields view appears and displays the layer's attribute fields and properties.
+In the fields view, you can create fields, delete fields, and modify existing fields.

 The *TrailStage field name is bold and preceded by an asterisk to denote that it has a subtype applied.
 The field's data type is set to Short, which means short integer.
 Fields with a subtype must be a short or long integer field.
 The field has an alias of Trail Stage Number.